 7. An intolerance for narcissistic, fake, hate filled, angry, abusive, gang-mentality or negative and control oriented people.

 I doubt, therefore I am (superior)

-The taxonomy of the Appeal to Skepticism Fallacy, as with many informal fallacies, pertains to relevance of argument framing, rather than deductive veracity of data or material structure of the argument itself.
+The taxonomy of the Appeal to Skepticism Fallacy at its heart outlays a series of genetic fallacies regarding self and contended position.
+As with many informal fallacies, this genetic fallacy pertains to boasts regarding argument framing and framer, rather than deductive veracity of data or material structure of the argument itself.
 There are four taxonomy clads comprised by The Appeal to Skepticism Fallacy, below.
 The first pertains to relevancy of simple identity as a claim of merit, the second to the relevant argument position of doubt, the third pertains to flaws relating to deceptive ontology and the fourth pertains to ethic of argument method.
 The last, the Truzzi Fallacy of Argument is a quasi-formal fallacy, named in honor of Marcello Truzzi, related to the cited quote.

 Most of the time, an Appeal to Skepticism is employed when no real data is possessed and no real research has been conducted on the part of the challenging claimant; instances where the integrity of a prima facia counter-claim could be called into question (e.g. attempting to deny an observation made by a third party, without direct evidence).
 It is in its essence, simultaneously an intellectually lazy boast, a pretense of self promotion to that status equivalent to a scientist (without the qualifications) and finally an implicit or explicit disparagement of a targeted disliked party.
 It is employed as a method to circumvent the conventions of evidence, block the methods of science and to attempt to establish immediate unjustified credibility on the part of an arguer who must win at all costs.